vvduc1803/Text-Guided-RGBP-grasp-Generation/README.md

     <img src="https://github.com/Thiep1808/Text-Guided-RGBP-grasp-Generation/blob/main/demo.png", width="480", alt="demo_result" />
 </div>

-Refer to (https://github.com/Thiep1808/Text-Guided-RGBP-grasp-Generation/tree/main/doc) for data preparation.
 RGB-P images and camera intrinsics are required for inference.
 The factor_depth parameter stands for the scale for depth values to be transformed into meters.
 You can also add a workspace mask for denser output.